EvanKepner/mutatest/README.rst

 Controlling randomization behavior and trial number
 ---------------------------------------------------

-:code:`mutatest` uses random sampling, both of all candidate locations, and of potential mutations to substitute at a location.
+:code:`mutatest` uses random sampling of all source candidate locations and of potential mutations to substitute at a location.
 You can set a random seed for repeatable trials using the :code:`--rseed` argument.
 The :code:`--nlocations` argument controls the size of the sample of locations to mutate.
 If it exceeds the number of candidate locations then the full set of